-Buses make a substantial contribution to the UK and Hertfordshire economy, accounting for 37 million passenger journeys in the county in 2015/16, and around 5 billion journeys nationally23.
+Buses make a substantial contribution to the UK and Hertfordshire economy, accounting for 37 million passenger journeys in the county in 2015/16, and around 5 billion journeys nationally.
 They make more efficient use of road space to transport people than the private car, reducing volumes of congestion and improving traffic flows for all.

-More than 17,000 Hertfordshire residents rely on buses as their main mode of travel to work, and in addition to those on private school coach services, around 15,000 pupils use the local bus network to get to their place of education24.
+More than 17,000 Hertfordshire residents rely on buses as their main mode of travel to work, and in addition to those on private school coach services, around 15,000 pupils use the local bus network to get to their place of education.
 Major employers across the county value bus access to their sites, contributing directly to the provision of some public and private routes.
-Although the overall mode share for buses in Hertfordshire is less than the national average, bus journeys account for approximately 7% of all trips in the county between 3 and 10 miles25.
+Although the overall mode share for buses in Hertfordshire is less than the national average, bus journeys account for approximately 7% of all trips in the county between 3 and 10 miles.

 Buses provide an important social function, increasing access to vital services including education, healthcare and shopping.
-In a county with levels of car ownership well above the national average, there remain 17% of households where no car is available, and have access to a single car27, often leaving others in the household reliant on other transport modes.
+In a county with levels of car ownership well above the national average, there remain 17% of households where no car is available, and therefore to whom the bus is a vital lifeline A further 42% of Hertfordshire households.

+have access to a single car, often leaving others in the household reliant on other transport modes.